 We are, I assured him, but why would that mean we had to be dating?
 I don’t think he really believed me but I put it down to his having been a nerd most of his life and marrying a family friend early in life (by his own admission).
 Maybe the concept of close friendships between men and women that were just that, was new to him.

-But I was alarmed when a friend of a few years wondered if I had ever dated Adi or had had a crush on him or currently had a crush on him.
+But I was alarmed when a friend of a few years wondered if I had ever dated this same man or had had a crush on him or currently had a crush on him.
 No, No, NO, I said, why is this even a question?
 Just think about it then, she said.
 It made me want to scream.
 If this is not a thing, maybe it is never going to be a thing.
-I’m a pretty intelligent person and so is Adi and if we aren’t a couple, maybe that’s by design.
-Being in a relationship is not such an obscure idea that it couldn’t have occured to at least one of us in the eight years we’ve known each other.
-And finally I hit the panic button when two close friends mentioned it on my birthday.
+I’m a pretty intelligent person and so is my friend and if we aren’t a couple, maybe that’s by design.
+Being in a relationship is not such an obscure idea that it couldn’t have occurred to at least one of us in the eight years we’ve known each other.
+And finally, I hit the panic button when two close friends mentioned it on my birthday.

 For my part, I’ve seen this through college and to some extent in my 20s.
 The latter came from concerned family that wanted to see me ‘settled’ in the traditional sense of the term.
 I understand that the relationship references for their generation are different from mine so it never bothered me.
 But I can’t fathom how people in my generation are choosing to make these mistaken associations.
 Have the generations regressed again to a time when a friendship between a man and a woman can’t help but devolve into sex and romance?
 ‘When Harry Met Sally‘ and ‘Maine Pyaar Kiya‘ both came out nearly 30 years ago and it’s a poor call if we’ve gone back to the kya-ek-ladka-aur-ladki-dost-ho-sakte-hain mindset.